Experimental Realization of All-Optical Terahertz Attoclock

 We calibrate $\varphi$ according to TDSE simulations based on the well-established Qprop library~\cite{Bauer2020_qprop}.
-The simulations are performed with a maximum orbital angular momentum of up to 100 in the partial-wave expansion to ensure convergence (see Supplementary).
+The simulations are performed with a maximum orbital angular momentum of up to 100 in the partial-wave expansion to ensure convergence (see Supplementary Section \uppercase\expandafter{\romannumeral6}).
 The results show that as the total intensity $I$ of the two-color fields decreases from $4\times10^{14}$ to $1\times10^{14}~\mathrm{W/cm}^2$, the phase at which $E_x$ is maximized lies in the range of $1.02\pi$ to $1.04\pi$ (see Supplementary Section \uppercase\expandafter{\romannumeral5}).
 We therefore assign the phase of maximum $E_x$ to the mean value of $1.03\pi$.
 The associated calibration uncertainty is about $0.01\pi$, comparable to the intrinsic phase jitter of the actively phase-stable two-color M–Z interferometer.
+Using this phase-calibration scheme, we can directly determine the relative phase at the focal region, with phase shifts induced by nonlinear effects inherently taken into account.